Red Hen Publications

 Heavily.

 We saw the erratic behavior, we saw the mood swings, we heard the deliberately hurtful comments, we watched the irresponsibility, listened to the gratuitous quarrels.
 Yes, going stir-crazy from cabin fever might about explain it.
+Not having lost the habit of thinking like a dog might certainly contribute to it.
 But out-of-control drinking explains it so much more easily.
 And we saw him drinking.
 We noticed it even through the Harry filter.
 We just never quite registered how much.

 But we sure registered the deterioration of his personality.
 All of which was absolutely to the classic AA template defining an alcoholic.
 Even if the overriding cause for his taking that particular route was clinical depression as an obvious response to the direction his life had taken.
 That reading works, too.